AdobeDocs/uxp-photoshop/src/pages/guides/devtool/plugin-management.md

 * Click **Create Plugin...*.
 * A "Create Plugin" dialog appears.
 * Supply a plugin name in the **Plugin Name** field.
 * Supply a plugin ID in the **Plugin Id** field.
-During development you can use any identifier you want (as long as it's unique from any other plugin on your system), but for publication, you'll need one from the [Adobe Developer Console](https://console.adobe.io/home).
+During development you can use any identifier you want (as long as it's unique from any other plugin on your system), but for publication, you'll need one from the [Developer Distribution portal](https://developer.adobe.com/developer-distribution/creative-cloud/overview/guides/plugin_id/).
 * Enter the plugin's version in the **Plugin Version** field.
 * From the **Host Application** field, select **Adobe Photoshop**.
 * Enter `23.0.0` as the minimum version in the **Host Application Version** field.
 Earlier versions of Photoshop do not support plugins written with UXP.
 Of course, if your plugin needs features from a later version of Photoshop, you can enter a higher version here.